 1. The Basin, Rottnest Island

-Rottnest Island is located 18 kilometres off the coast of Perth, and if you only visit one beach on “Rotto” make it THE BASIN.
-Bring your snorkeling gear!
+Rottnest Island is located 18 kilometers off the coast of Perth, and if you only visit one beach on “Rotto” make it THE BASIN.

 2. Cottesloe Beach, Perth

 It’s a great place to have an early morning swim, or later on grab some fish & chips and a bottle of wine and take in the sunset.

 3. Pinky Beach, Rottnest Island

-Pinky beach is easily accessible from the main town on Rotto and Bathurst Lighthouse makes for a lovely backdrop.
+Pinky beach is easily accessible from the main town on Rotto and Bathurst Lighthouse makes for a lovely place to relax.

-4. Coral Bay
+4. Coral Bay Beach

 5. Sandy Bay, Exmouth

-This beach is pure paradise.
-Endless white sand, crystal clear water, dark blue skies.
-The shallow waters make it an excellent beach for kids.
-Also located within Ningaloo Marine Park.
+Made up of endless white sand, crystal clear water, and dark blue skies.
+The shallow waters make it an excellent beach for kids to paddle and play in.